RossComputerGuy/nixpkgs-llvm-ws/README.md

 # nixpkgs-llvm-ws

-Flake workspace / repo to stage and track Nixpkgs/NixOS's ability to be compiled completely with LLVM
+Flake workspace / repo to stage and track Nixpkgs/NixOS's ability to be compiled completely with LLVM.
+Goal is to ensure the majority of Nixpkgs works under `pkgsLLVM` or with LLVM.

+## Roadmap

+Current roadmap as of 2024-06-15:

+- [ ] Working minimal NixOS config
+- [ ] Enable Hydra testing
+- [ ] Automated build failure reports
+- [ ] Working graphical NixOS config

 ## Contributing